Significant Evidence of an AGN Contribution in GHZ2 at z = 12.34: Data

 \subsection{MIRI Spectroscopy}

 Observations for project GO-3703 (PI: J. Zavala) used the MIRI Low Resolution Spectrometer (P750L filter) in slit mode, with three visits totaling 9 hours of on-source time.
 Data reduction employed {\it JWST} pipeline version 1.13.4 and CRDS context \texttt{${\it JWST}\_1174.pmap$}.
 After standard Stage 1 and 2 reductions, the presence of a bright nearby galaxy in one dither required separate processing of each dither.
 Background subtraction was performed using \texttt{photutils}, and the Stage 3 pipeline combined the two dither positions into a single 2D spectrum.
 A manual 1D extraction with a boxcar filter adjusted to the MIRI PSF provided improved r.m.s. noise compared to the standard pipeline.
 Above 9 $\mu$m, where noise increased, data were rebinned into 2-channel bins.
 A pipeline-based reduction showed a slightly brighter [OIII]$\lambda$5007 line luminosity but lower signal-to-noise ratio.
 The manual reduction was adopted for analysis due to better overall noise performance.
-We refer the reader to \cite{Zavala_2024} for more in depth details about the data reduction.
+We refer the reader to \cite{Zavala_2024} for additional details about the data reduction.
 The full MIRI coverage of GHZ2 spans rest-frame 3796 -- 8990 \AA.
-The fluxes used in this analysis were measured using Gaussian modeling of the emission lines from \citet[][]{Zavala_2024}.
-We input the line fluxes for \OIII$\lambda$5007= 4.7$\pm$ 0.5, and H$\alpha$= 2.5$\pm$ 0.7, as well as the upper limit of H$\beta$ $<$ 2, all fluxes reported are in units of $10^{-18}$ erg\,s$^{-1}$\,cm$^{-2}$, into the fitting as additional constraints for the optical regime.